ishanjain28/pluto/README.md

 3. This is just a guess, But maybe People saw that after a certain limit increasing number of parts doesn't really increase anymore speed which is true but the 16/32 part limit is very low and much better speed can be achieved by increasing part limit upto 100 on a 50Mbit Connection.

 But when I am downloading a file from my private servers I need the absolute maximum speed and I could not find a good tool for it.
 So, I built one myself.
 A benchmark b/w Pluto, axel and aria2c will be added shortly.

+##### Please use this package responsibly because it can cause all the bad things mentioned above

 # License